 For more information, please visit our Diabetes Prevention Program Resource Page.

-These questions are created weekly by Coach Beverly to cover a variety of Diabetes related topics.
-They are designed to keep you current and prepare you for the CDCES Exam.
+Our “Question of the Week” is created weekly by Coach Beverly to cover a variety of Diabetes related topics.
+The questions are designed to keep you current and prepare you for the CDCES® Exam.
+If you have not signed up to receive the question, you can today through our free CDCES Coach App or our Facebook Page.

 What a perfect way to information share and bring new concepts to light.
 We appreciate our community of diabetes educators and the opportunity to keep learning together!